TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Deploy-B1Appliance.md

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS
-BloxOne Host build attributes
+NIOS-X Host build attributes

 ## OUTPUTS
-BloxOne DDI Host Object
+NIOS-X Host Object

 ## NOTES
 Credits: Ollie Sheridan - Assisted with development of the Hyper-V integration